 The device is unable to grow new hair with completely smooth skin, but it reactivates the structures still present, albeit in sleep.

-In a nutshell it means that it works very well in people who are in the early stages of baldness (that is, when alopecia is still patchy, or localized).
-No chance to show off soft ringlets: there is no cure for the baldness of those who have become a billiard ball for several years now.
+In a nutshell, it means that it works very well in people who are in the early stages of baldness (when alopecia is still patchy, or localized).
+No chance to show off soft curls: there is no cure for the baldness of someone who has become a billiard ball for several years.